 EMC compliance testing is probably one of the most challenging types of testing because there are countless ways to fail it.
-However, in most of the cases, the problem of many products seems to be the lack of proper EMC design techniques.
+However, in most cases, the problem of many products seems to be the lack of proper EMC design techniques.
 Because of that, I’ve created a list of 7 tips which, if taken into consideration during the product’s design phase, will help you pass the EMC compliance assessment:

 1. Pay attention to the RF noise on the cables and reduce it, if necessary.